wso2/docs-mi/en/docs/learn/examples/json-examples/json-examples.md

 </tbody>
 </table>

-#### JSON path syntax
+#### JSONpath syntax

-JSON path provides a way to navigate, filter, and extract data from JSON structures.
-Please refer how to use JSON path as an [expression]({{base_path}}/reference/synapse-properties/expressions/#jsonpath-expressions).
+JSONPath provides a way to navigate, filter, and extract data from JSON structures.
+To learn more about how to use JSONPath as an expression, see the [JSONPath expressions]({{base_path}}/reference/synapse-properties/expressions/#jsonpath-expressions) documentation.

 ### Logging JSON payloads